adarnimrod/nsd/README.rst

     :target: https://travis-ci.org/adarnimrod/nsd

 Provision an NSD authorative DNS server.
 By default the role has minimal configuration.
-You can add your own by overriding the default :code:`nsd_config` dictionary with your own for configuration under the :code:`server` block in :code:`nsd.conf`.
-For other blocks that can declared multiple times (like the :code:`zone` block) add your own templates in the :code:`templates/nsd/conf.d` directory either inside the role or next to your playbook.
-Likewise, zone templates can be added by placing them in :code:`templates/nsd/zones` (again either inside the role or relative to your playbook).
+Overriding :code:`nsd_server_block` with a text block will configure the :code:`server` clause of NSD, same for :code:`nsd_remote_control_block` and the :code:`remote-control` block.
+Multiple patterns, zones and keys are provided by overriding :code:`nsd_patterns`, :code:`nsd_zones` and :code:`nsd_keys` respectively.
+Zone file templates can be added by placing them in :code:`templates/nsd/zones` either inside the role or relative to your playbook.

 Requirements
 ------------